Learn how to use information interconnectedness to integrate, interpret and ultimately make sense of data.

 Let’s tour the music streaming business, app creators and publishers around the world to find out how they integrate data to enhance their music-related services.

-The BBC links the playlists to Spotify, among all other links.
+Among all other links, the BBC links playlists to Spotify.
 The Swedish streaming service also uses MusicBrainz.
 According to MusicBrainz founder Robert Kaye, Spotify uses MusicBrainz data to clean up the data it receives from labels.

 Spotify said in September that it had reached 40 million paying subscribers, up by a third from six months ago.
 This affirms Spotify’s top spot in the music streaming business.
 Its main competitor Apple Music has around 17 million paying subscribers.